 Ok so Croatian islands are no longer a secret.
 But this one’s a far cry from the party vibes of Hvar and well off the radar of the sail Croatia vessels.
 Not far from Dubrovnik, Mljet is 1/3 national park making it a nature lovers paradise.
 It’s home to the first marine protected area in Europe and some pretty epic swim spots and hikes for those long Croatian summer days.
 It’s a short ferry hop from Dubrovnik, the walled city that captured the viewers of Game of Thrones as Kings Landing.

-So there we have it 10 European destinations that aren’t Paris or Amsterdam (don’t even get me started on London!).
+So there we have it 10 off the beaten path vacations in Europe.
+European city breaks that aren’t Paris or Amsterdam (don’t even get me started on London!).
 Get out there and see something that’s not on 20 of your friends Instagram feed.
 Europe has so much to offer no matter what kind of holiday you are after.